henryaj/buildgrid/CONTRIBUTING.rst

 Feature Additions
 -----------------

+We welcome contributions in the form of bug fixes or feature additions / enhancements.
+Please discuss with us before submitting anything, as we may well have some important context which will could help guide your efforts.

-There are currently no mailing lists for BuildGrid - we are working on this, though.
-Any major feature additions should be raised as an issue here on gitlab and it is recommended they are proposed in advance of commencing work.
+Any major feature additions should be raised as a proposal on the `Mailing List <https://lists.buildgrid.build/cgi-bin/mailman/listinfo/buildgrid/>`_ to be discussed, and then eventually followed up with an issue here on gitlab.
+We recommend that you propose the feature in advance of commencing work.
+We are also on irc, but do not have our own dedicated channel - you can find us on #buildstream on GIMPNet and #bazel on freenode.

-The author of any feature should take ownership and is expected to support it for a reasonable timeframe.
+The author of any patch is expected to take ownership of that code and is to support it for a reasonable timeframe.
 This means addressing any unforseen side effects and quirks the feature may have introduced.

 Patch Submissions